stevedonovan/gentle-intro/4-modules.md

-This is clearly the best solution if you are processing well-structured JSON from outside sources (it's possible to remap field names if needed) and provides a robust way for Rust programs to share data with other Rust programs (or anything that can write jSON) over the network.
+This is clearly the best solution if you are processing well-structured JSON from outside sources (it's possible to remap field names if needed) and provides a robust way for Rust programs to share data with other programs over the network (since everything understands JSON these days.)

 Serialization is an important technique and similar solutions exist for Java and Go - but with a big difference.
-In those languages the structure of the data is found at _run-time_ using _reflection_, but in this case the serialization code is generated at _compile-time_ - altogether more efficient.
+In those languages the structure of the data is found at _run-time_ using _reflection_, but in this case the serialization code is generated at _compile-time_ - altogether more efficient!

 Cargo is considered to be one of the great strengths of the Rust ecosystem, because it does a lot of work for us.
 Otherwise we would have had to download these libraries from Github,